herflis/docs-temp/content/content-management/05-copy-move.md

 metaDescription: "How to copy and move content"
 ---

 You can copy or move single or multiple content at once.
-With copy the system creates a new content, a copy of the chosen item(s) in a chosen target container and the keeps the original one(s) as well.
+With copy the system creates a new content, a copy of the chosen item(s) in a chosen target container and keeps the original one(s) as well.
 Using move lets you move a content(s) to another container.

 <note severity="info">Always check the allowed child types set on the chosen target container, because it can result an unsuccessful copy or move.</note>
 &nbsp;